 “And Claire?”
-I asked needing a sip of wine but not want them to see my hands shaking.
+I asked needing a sip of wine but not want them to see that my hands were shaking.

-“She came to me first,” said Jill.
+“She came to me first,” said Jill after a big gulp of wine.
 “A few nights later I was up late reading on our couch.
 I was the last to bed so I was flipping off all of the lights downstairs.
 We had this big window that looked out over our front yard.
-I turned the foyer light out and glanced out that window, our lamp post was on and I thought I saw someone walk past it.
+I turned the foyer light out and glanced out the window, our lamp post was on and I thought I saw someone walk past it.

 “I went to the window and saw her.
 Claire.
-She was there, in the clothes she had worn the day that,” pause.
-“That she died.
+She was there, in the clothes she had worn the day that,” she paused “that she died.
 She was looking in at me and I couldn’t look away.
 Part of me wanted to open the door and run to her and the other knew that I shouldn’t do that.
-I was completely stunned.
 I couldn’t move.
-I don’t know how long, maybe a minute or so we just stared at each other and then she turned and walked out of the lamp light.
-I couldn’t see her anymore.”
+We just stared at eachother for a few minutes and then she turned and walked out of the lamp light.”

 “Holy shit,” I said, again suppressing the inclination to cross myself.

 Jill nodded her head and looked at Hillary who said, “I was next.
-I boarded my horse in Dover, and this one afternoon, about a week after we’d, reached out to Claire, I was riding the trails when something made me look into the woods to my left.
-I don’t know if I’d heard a noise or what, but I looked and Claire was there.
-Standing in the middle of the woods about, maybe, twenty or thirty feet back.
+I boarded my horse in Dover and this one afternoon, about a week after we’d reached out to Claire, I was riding the trails when something made me look into the woods to my left.
+I don’t know if I’d heard a noise or what, but I looked and there was Claire.
+Standing in the middle of the woods about twenty or thirty feet back from the path.
 I stopped the horse, and I raised my hand, like, to wave.
 It was just an instinct.
-She didn’t wave back, she just stared at me, then turned and started walking back into the woods.”
+She didn’t wave back, she just stared at me, then turned and walked back further into the woods.”

 “Nope,” I said.

-“My turn next,” said Vanessa, placing her wine glass on the table.
-“I was parked, over by the golf course, with Frank one night.
+“My turn next,” Vanessa, slurring slightly.
+“I was parked over by the golf course with Frank one night.
 We were in the back seat, just like, going at it and I opened my eyes and Claire was standing there, looking in the fucking car window.”

-“I screamed and Frank turned to look and he couldn’t see her.
-I could see her – he couldn’t.
+“I screamed and Frank turned to look but he couldn’t see her.
+I swear, I could see her, he couldn’t.
 She was just standing there.
 Staring.
 I freaked the fuck out.
-I scrambled into the front seat and drove out of there, half-naked,” she said with a small smile.
+I scrambled into the front seat and drove out of there, half naked,” she said with a small smile.
 “Frank thought that I had imagined it all.
 I tried to play it off, but she had been there.”

-“Please tell me that’s it,” I said with chills running up and down my body.
-I wanted to leave, but was afraid to go outside.
+“Please tell me that’s it,” I said.
+I desperately wanted to leave, but realized that I was afraid to go outside.

-“No,” Hillary said as the other two shake their heads.
+“No,” Hillary said as the other two shook their heads.

-“I mean, we had asked for her to stay with us, so at first we just tried to accept it as her way of, well, being there,” said Jill.
+“I mean, we had asked for her to stay with us, so at first we just tried to accept it as her way of, like, being there,” said Jill.

 “We all caught glimpses of her, here and there, which resulted in differing levels of disturbing depending upon the circumstances,” said Hillary.

-“Any circumstance under which I glimpsed my dead friend would disturb me,” I said.
+“Any circumstance under which I glimpsed my dead friend would disturb me,” I commented.

 “Yes, of course,” said Hillary.
 “But as long as she stayed outside, we accepted the good with the bad.
 We had asked for her help from the beyond.
 We knew we had to take some unwanted things with the things that we wanted.”

 “She began coming to us at night, in our bedrooms.
-I think Nessa had it the worst,” said Jill.
+I think Nessa had it the worst,” explained Jill.

-I looked at Vanessa.
-She was draining her glass.
-She said, “Claire liked to stand at the foot of my bed.”
+I looked at Vanessa who drained her glass before saying, “Claire liked to stand at the foot of my bed.”

 My hand went to the medal around my neck.
-I asked, “What did you do?”
+“What did you do?”

 “At first we didn’t know what the hell to do.
 You know, it was only 1991, it wasn’t like we could Google this shit,” said Vanessa.

-“I went to the library and found some stuff, but we ended up actually getting help at this occult bookstore in Cambridge.
+“I went to the library and found some stuff, but we actually ended up getting help at this occult bookstore in Cambridge.
 We found it in the yellow pages,” said Jill.
 “While we were looking around the owner asked us if we needed any help.
-We ended up telling her what we had done and she told us that we would need a binding spell.
+We ended up telling her what we had done and she told us that we we needed a binding spell.
 That we couldn’t undo what we did, but we could mitigate the damage.”

-“We had to go back to the woods, to the same spot, and perform the incantation,” Hillary said.
+“We had to go back to the same spot in the woods and perform the incantation,” Hillary said.